chulminy/CIVE497-CIVE700/task/Task8_NeuralNetwork/README.md

 Note that you may need to change the parameters to obtain these results, such as learning rate, number of epoch, number of nodes in the hidden layer.

-**(c)** Create your own dataset and build a corresponding classifier.
-Please do not make the dataset similar to the above example and be creative.
+**(c)** Create your own dataset and build a classifier.
+Please do not make the dataset similar to the above examples.
+Please be creative.

-## Problem 2 (50 points)
+## Problem 2 (40 points)
 Please load `task8_problem2_data.mat`.
 There is two sets of data `(x_set1, y_set1)` and `(x_set2, y_set2)`.
-This problem is to build a classification model that can classify your new points into set1 or set2.
-You must use the code provided and should not use internal library.
+This problem is to build a classification model that can classify your new points into set1 and set2.
+Please use the code provided.
 You will need to obtain the figure like below:

 ![](sample/problem2.jpg)

+(Extra) Solve (a) using different methods that you are aware of.
+You can use internal functions in Matlab or Python.

 ## Submission of Your Work
 * **YOU MUST INCLUDE YOUR RESULTING GRAPHS OR IMAGES INTO YOUR REPORT**